Book today to get 10% discount off the tour price Find out more

-Departing from the tropical beach paradise of Zanzibar Island in the afternoon our exciting optional trip comes to a close.
+Departing from the tropical paradise of Zanzibar Island in the afternoon our exciting beach trip comes to a close.
 We return to the shores of Tanzania by the early evening feeling rejuvenated, sun-kissed and relaxed.

 On the morning of day five we set off from coastal Dar es Salaam making our way further south.